-The demand for a flexible work schedule has been building up over the last decades, following the constantly increasing rhythm of life.
+The demand for a flexible work schedule has been growing significantly over the last decade.

 Manage Flexible Work Schedule Like A Pro

 A flexible schedule is agreed on by the employee and employer, however, a full-time employee is required to work full-time hours or more.
 These are the options available for a flexible schedule:

 A compressed workweek is perhaps the most common flexible work schedule as it includes a four-day workweek with employees working four ten-hour days.
 This type of flexible schedule gives your team an additional day off so they can enjoy a work-life balance.

 The benefits of flexible work schedules in terms of a compressed workweek lead to better work-life balance, better rest, less commuting, and more.

 Through a daily flexible schedule, employees have a couple of options at hand: